jacobsomer/LangChain-Document-Embeddings-Service/README.md

 # LangChain Document Embedding API

-This is a Flask API for extracting text from PDF and HTML files.
-It uses Selenium for scraping dynamic HTML and PyPDF2 for reading PDF files.
+This is a Flask API for extracting text from PDFs, PowerPoints, XL Spreadsheets, Youtube Channels, and more.

 ## Prerequisites